Legislative leaders all smiles as session approaches

-All was good cheer and fellowship during Friday morning's Tulsa Regional Chamber Zoom call with Oklahoma's legislative leadership.
+All was good cheer and fellowship during Friday morning's Tulsa Regional Chamber Zoom call with Oklahoma's legislative leaders.

 Behind the smiles and happy talk, though, lurked some serious disagreements that could make for a noisy if not altogether surprising 2022 session.